St. John the Baptist Church (Manhattan): History

-Archbishop John Hughes laid the cornerstone for a new brick church on the site on the 14 March 1847.
+Archbishop John Hughes laid the cornerstone for a new brick church on the site on March 14, 1847.
 Until 1851, pastorship of the parish was assumed by the Church of the Nativity until the Rev. Joseph Lutz was appointed pastor.
 Four months later, the parish was again under interdiction.
 Lutz explained: "On account of the obstinacy of the parishioners this church was closed and the administration of the Sacraments prohibited by order of His Grace, November 24, 1851."
-The Rev. P. J. Matschejewski arrived as pastor on 7 March 1852 but remained only two weeks.
+The Rev. P. J. Matschejewski arrived as pastor on March 7, 1852 but remained only two weeks.
 Father Augustine Danter, O.M.Cap., was appointed as pastor in 1852 and remained until 1869, when he was obliged to retire, after which the church remained closed for some months.

-In response to the many disputes, Archbishop of New York Cardinal John McCloskey, suppressed St. John the Baptist in 1870 and requested that the newly founded American Province of the Capuchin Friars assume complete control of the resurrected parish.
+In response to the many disputes, Archbishop of New York Cardinal John McCloskey, suppressed St. John the Baptist in 1870 and requested that the newly founded American province of the Capuchin Friars assume complete control of the resurrected parish.
 Under the Capuchins, especially its second Capuchin pastor, the Swiss-born Father Bonventura Frey, O.M.Cap., parish animosity dissipated.
 Under Frey, the German congregation began to erect the present substantial church.
 Frey left in 1879 to serve as the Minister Provincial of the Capuchins friars in the United States, and moved to their headquarters in Calvary, Wisconsin.
 He returned from 1888 to 1891 to prepare the parish for its Golden Jubilee.
 In 1914 the membership of the parish was 1,500.

 In the early 20th century one of the parish's priests was the (now) Blessed Solanus Casey.